duanemcguire/duaneblog/content/blog/kapa.md

 Classical music was a short-lived feature at radio station KAPA.

 ---
 Virginia McKinney, though, did get back at Gary Dennis not too much later.
 The Dennis Company premix concrete plant was directly across Highway 101 from the KAPA station.
 One of the joys of my work was operating the plant and unloading railcars of sand and gravel.
 After being trained,  I often did that task alone, operating a powered drum capstan winch to move the loaded cars and climbing into the cars to help the sand move out to the conveyor.
-Virginia, one afternoon looked out the station window to witness me doing this operation solo.
+One afternoon, Virginia looked out the station window to witness me doing this operation solo.
 I wasn't listening to the radio, but I heard about it later!
 It seems that she went into a  tirade about Dennis Company allowing a kid, yes a KID, to perform these dangerous operations alone.
 In terms of industrial safety, she did have a point.
 My solo work unloading railcars was no longer performed during the afternoon show.

 ---
 That's what I knew of radio station KAPA and how it bound together our community.
 We experience community, and think that we know it.
 I experienced my community and thought that I knew it.
 Then 40 years later in 2009, I saw the film documentary, "[Bob and Jack's 52-Year Adventure](https://www.amazon.com/Bob-Jacks-52-Year-Adventure-Maddux/dp/B000V76URO)", a story of two gay men who met in the Army and lived, with a few bumps in the road, happily ever after.
 It was a joy to hear their real story after so many years, and to hear their voices again, voices that I knew with absolute surety.
 I understand that they have since passed, but I salute them for their success against the odds in a small lumber town in Southwest Washington.
 I thank them for their contributions to a community that nurtured me.